VitorLuizC/vue-loadable/README.md

   });
   ```

-  > It pass down the function arguments, reject the errors and resolve returned value.
+  > It passes down the function arguments, rejects the errors and resolves the returned value.
   > ```ts
   > async function confirmUsername(username: string): Promise<boolean> {
   >   // ...